 To help pack, some people write lists of what they need.
 If so, take this list with you and keep it for later.
 If you’re more of a last-minute, throw it all in a bag, type of packer, then just note down a quick list of your valuables on your phone.
 At the end of your, hopefully, stress-free, holiday, get this list out and check you’ve got everything before you leave.

-How do you minimize the stress when you’re planning a holiday?
+How do you minimize the stress of booking a holiday?
 Share your suggestions and advice in the comments.